Abel Tasman National Park

 ABEL TASMAN COAST TRACK

+While you are on a Haka Tour, you may get to walk some of this famous New Zealand track.
 Many people come to this gorgeous area to ‘do’ the 52 kilometre Abel Tasman Coast Track – one of New Zealand's nine 'Great Walks’ that takes between 3 and 5 days to complete.
 For added interest, parts of the track are affected by the tide, so you can walk the whole track in either direction using high or low-tide track options, or take a water taxi or kayak between different bays.
 The park includes the mountains and the coast between Golden Bay and Tasman Bay.

 Image Credits: Wilsons Abel Tasman